Every Targaryen king in order, from Aegon the Conqueror to The Mad King

 Aegon I Targaryen was not just the first Targaryen king, but the first king to ever sit on the Iron Throne and take the title of Lord of the Seven Kingdoms.

-He became known as “the Conqueror” as a result of his conquest across Westeros.
+He became known as “the Conqueror” as a result of his conquest of Westeros.
 This came after the Century of Blood, a period of chaos in Essos sparked by the destruction of the Valyrian Freehold.

 While many believed the conquest to have stemmed from a conflict with the Storm King Argilac, Episode 1 reframed it with a major “Song of Ice and Fire” bombshell.